KevinGregory/ai-that-works/README.md

           <span style="background: #28a745; color: white; padding: 2px 6px; border-radius: 3px; font-size: 11px; font-weight: bold;">PAST</span>
         </div>
         <div style="color: #666; font-size: 13px; margin-bottom: 4px;">2025-10-14</div>
-        <div style="font-size: 16px; line-height: 1.3; margin-bottom: 6px;"><strong>#28</strong>: No Vibes Allowed</div>
+        <div style="font-size: 16px; line-height: 1.3; margin-bottom: 6px;"><strong>#28</strong>: No Vibes Allowed - Live Coding with AI Agents</div>
         <div style="font-size: 13px; color: #666;">
           <a href="https://youtu.be/zNZs19fIDHk">watch</a> • <a href="./2025-10-14-no-vibes-allowed">code</a>
         </div>
       </div>
-    </td><td><div style="padding: 8px 0; line-height: 1.5;">Vaibhav Gupta and Aaron (co-founder, former AWS EC2/Prime Video engineer) dissect Anthropic's detailed post-mortem of three critical bugs that affected their production systems.
-They explore the technical intricacies of how models select tokens across distributed GPUs, why longer context windows can degrade performance, and how compiler optimizations mixing 16-bit and 32-bit floating-point math led to incorrect token selection.
-The discussion extends to practical lessons for AI engineers: building observability into AI systems, using "vibe checks" from social media for anomaly detection, and the critical importance of rollback strategies.
-They also analyze OpenAI's new Agent Builder and the broader trend of visual workflow tools for non-technical users.
+    </td><td><div style="padding: 8px 0; line-height: 1.5;">Vaibhav Gupta and Dex demonstrate the power of AI-assisted coding by implementing a complex timeout feature for BAML (a programming language for AI applications) in a live coding session.
+Starting from a GitHub issue that had been open since March, they showcase a systematic workflow: specification refinement, codebase research, implementation planning, and phased execution.
+Using Claude and specialized coding agents, they navigate a 400,000+ line codebase, implementing timeout configurations for HTTP clients including connection timeouts, request timeouts, idle timeouts, and time-to-first-token for streaming responses.
+The session highlights key practices like context engineering, frequent plan validation, breaking complex features into testable phases, and the importance of reading AI-generated code.
+In under 3 hours of live coding, they achieve what would typically take 1-2 days of engineering time, successfully implementing parsing, validation, error handling, and Python integration tests.
 </div></td></tr>
 <tr><td>
       <div style="padding: 8px 0;">